deekerno/tyto/README.md

 ## Notes
 ### Fault-Tolerance
 A long term goal of the project is to enable high availability through distributed fault-tolerance.
-There are many unforseen that can take down a tracker system, and spatial distribution of nodes running Tyto in a distributed fashion would allow for continued uptime as fixes are applied to unreachable nodes.
+There are many unforseen events that can take down a tracker system, and spatial distribution of nodes running Tyto in a distributed fashion would allow for continued uptime as fixes are applied to unreachable nodes.